muratk5n/thirdwave/en/README.md

 ---

 Rage Against The War Machine - organized by Libertarian Party and the People's Party.
 Catchy title.
-It seemed well organized.
+Good event.
 I like it.
 Make noise.. little cacerolazo.. good trouble.

 ---